focuslabllc/craftcms-cachebuster/readme.md

 # Cache Buster

-A Craft plugin that adds a simple cache buster to your flat file references.
+A Craft plugin that helps keep your front-end assets free of cache issues after they've changed.

 ## Installation